minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 19.9.2015 Updated activation post; Puzzle mat
 * 15.9.2015 Updated activation post; Multiple cups inside others
 * 14.9.2015 New photos added in category; Autumn
-* 14.9.2015 New activation post; Puzzle mat
 * 14.9.2015 New activation post; Kongs in cups
 * 14.9.2015 Updated activation post; Yarn box
 * 13.9.2015 New activation post; Tubes in the box